pawelpikus/ip-address-tracker/README.md

 I used Netlify Functions to hide the API token on Netlify servers, i.e.:

-I've practiced the use of Hooks (useState, useEffect) and calling APIs.
-Tried to validate the input value with <code>pattern</code> attribute but the regex I found on Stack Overflow doesn't seem to do the trick, at least for the domain names.

  - I used the default function builder template called `token-hider` by running `netlify functions:create` command.
  - Learnt how o pass the queryStringParameters to build the URL.
  - Adjusted the template to query the api for the project.